Updated: February 2018 [Video added]

 [Update April 2018] Retention policies and labels apply to both documents and items.
 Added an ‘Applies to Items too!’ section.

 [Update February 2018] Here’s a short video I put together on how Retention Policies and Retention Labels work together to determine the retention for a specific site/document/item.
+They are not mutually exclusive – you can have a retention label and a retention policy both published to the same location.
 This will require lots of planning by your Information Management team!

 Follow along for a quick walk-thru of adding a retention policy for an Office 365 Group’s site and the ‘magic’ behind the scenes.